 No One is Alone In a brand new country with different social norms, different traditions, and a different language, still, I have never felt alone!
 CEA’s onsite staff, my host family, and the professors at my university here in Madrid have all been amazing supporters in a new transition.
 Despite making embarrassing mistakes in conversation, even the locals are patient and are more than willing to help.
 Although I do my best to communicate effectively in Spanish, I’ve learned it’s okay to ask for help, direction, or clarification, even if it takes a few extra minutes to understand!

 I look back at my first day in that taxi ride feeling anxious and having no idea where I was or where the next four months would take me.
-I am officially one month into my program.
+I am officially one month into my study abroad program.
 While my Spanish classes have helped me improve my language skills, I’ve learned so much just by living like a Spaniard, battling the barriers I’ve encountered and putting myself in uncomfortable situations.
 As a result, I end each day more confident than when I first woke up.
 I am eager for the obstacles, the memories, and the joy that these next few months will provide.

 Until next time ♡